iotconnectivity/iotsmartsim/README.md

-# Pod ENO SIM for Arduino
+# IoT Sm@rtSIM for Arduino

-An Arduino library to interface with **Pod ENO SIM** Applications.
-Use Pod ENO SIM to delegate the SIM card some IoT Device functions:
+An Arduino library to interface with **IoT Sm@rtSIM** Applications.
+Use IoT Sm@rtSIM to delegate the SIM card some IoT Device functions:

 * **Reduce IoT device Manufacturing costs**: The SIM will encrypt your device telemetry data.
 You can opt for cheaper hardware now.
 * **Reduce IoT device On Boarding costs**: The SIM will download device settings from the cloud, the first time device is switch on.

-This Arduino Library contains real case examples using `Arduino MKR GSM 1400` and `Arduino Nano Every`, in order to let you learn how to use Pod ENO SIM embedded capabilities.
+This Arduino Library contains real case examples using `Arduino MKR GSM 1400` and `Arduino Nano Every`, in order to let you learn how to use IoT Sm@rtSIM embedded capabilities.

-Do you want a trial? **Contact us to order your SIM trial**: <a href="mailto:innovations@podgroup.com?subject=Order Pod ENO SIM trial kit">innovations@podgroup.com</a>
+Do you want a trial? **Contact us to order your SIM trial**: <a href="mailto:innovations@podgroup.com?subject=Order IoT Sm@rtSIM trial kit">innovations@podgroup.com</a>

 ## Table of Contents